KonradHoeffner/hdt/paper.md

 and assigns a unique numerical identifier (ID) to each of them.
 This allows the *triples* component to store the adjacency matrix of the graph using those IDs in compressed form.

-![The Bitmap Triples structure represents the adjacency matrix of the RDF graph as a tree.
+![The Bitmap Triples structure represents the adjacency matrix of the RDF graph as trees.
 Image source and further information in @hdt2012.
 \label{fig:bt}](img/bt.png){ width=100% }